SSWConsulting/SSW.Rules.Content/rules/do-you-avoid-emailing-sensitive-information/rule.md

 1. Personal identification information, such as driver's license numbers, and passport numbers
 2. Financial information, such as credit card numbers, bank account numbers
-3. Passwords and login information
+3. Passwords and log in information